TripleAze/AWS-Lambda-Image-Compression-Pipeline/README.md

   "Timestamp": "2025-09-09T20:22:08.885477"
 }
 ```
-## 🧗 Challenges & Lessons Learned
+## Challenges & Lessons Learned

-This project wasn’t smooth sailing — here are the major struggles I faced and how I solved them:
+This project wasn’t smooth sailing, here are the major struggles I faced and how I solved them:

 ### 1. **Pillow Library Nightmare**
 - **Problem:** Pillow is not natively supported in AWS Lambda’s runtime.